Register Login

 Every transaction is different and hiccups can happen along the way.
 Here is a quick overview of the basic process.

-• Understand the financials in buying and owning a home
+• Understand the financials in buying and owning a home.
+There is more to owning a home than down payments and closing costs.
+Consider ongoing maintenance costs as well.

 • Negotiate an offer